simpleinjector/Documentation/source/quickstart.rst

     **Note**: We did not register the **UserController**, because the **UserController** is a concrete type, *Simple Injector* can implicitly create it (as long as its dependencies can be resolved).

-This is in fact all it takes to start using the *Simple Injector*.
+This is in fact all it takes to start using *Simple Injector*.
 Design your classes around the dependency injection principle (which is actually the hard part) and configure them in the top of your application.
 Some frameworks (such as ASP.NET MVC) will do the rest for you.
 Other frameworks (like ASP.NET Web Forms) will need a little bit more work to get this done.
 See the [Integration Guide] for examples of your framework of choice.

 .. container:: Note